yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 [Spacemesh contact page][spacemesh contact page]

-or you can send me directly an email: _yaron.wittensten@gmail.com_
+or you can send me directly an email: _yaron.wittenstein@gmail.com_

 If you're interested in contributing to SVM, please take a look at the [SVM issues][svm issues] page.
 Please contact us before starting any work, so that we can get on the same page.